bauwenst/BPE-knockout/README.md

 <img src="doc/logo.png">

-Repo hosting all the code used for the BPE-knockout paper.
+Repo hosting all the code used for the NAACL 2024 paper [*"BPE-knockout: Pruning Pre-existing BPE Tokenisers with Backwards-compatible Morphological Semi-supervision"*](https://aclanthology.org/2024.naacl-long.324/).

 Below are the instructions for reproducing and extending the intrinsic evaluations.